maximehyh/web-socket-messaging/README.md

 Run
 ---
-- Run 'docker-compose build' and 'docker-compose up'
+- Run 'docker-compose build' and 'docker-compose up' (need to wait a little bit for postgres container to get ready)
 - You can specify port in docker-compose.yml